 Two departure provisions provide for an upward departures when a firearm is involved in an offense.
-Section 5K2.6 provides for an upward departure where a weapon or dangerous instrumentality was used or possessed, and specifically notes that "[t]he discharge of a firearm might warrant a substantial sentence increase.
-Section 5K2.6 is appropriate where the defendant is sentenced under a Chapter Two firearms guideline such as \$2K2.1.280
+Section 5K2.6 provides for an upward departure where a weapon or dangerous instrumentality was used or possessed, and specifically notes that "[t]he discharge of a firearm might warrant a substantial sentence increase."
+Courts have held that, at least in some circumstances, a departure under §5K2.6 is appropriate where the defendant is sentenced under a Chapter Two firearms guideline such as §2K2.1.
+Section 5K2.17 provides for an upward departure "[i]f the defendant possessed a semiautomatic firearm capable of accepting a large capacity magazine in connection with a crime of violence or controlled substance offense."